snowunnotech/nicetomeetyou/README.md

 username:user
 password:123

+Notice: crawler.env or .env file should add to .gitignore in real use for security purpose, they're uploaded only for demo.

 # Infrastructure
 - Deploy on AWS EC2 free-tier
 - Use docker-compose to wrap up all the following tools.